Kashish-Saxena/Kashish-Saxena/README.md

 **🌱 I’m currently learning**

 The fundamental concepts of data analysis\
-More advanced uses of Python, R, Power BI, Tableau and SQL
+More advanced uses of Python, Excel, Power BI, Tableau and SQL

 **📫 How to reach me**